tsili852/app-theme-engine/README.md

 }
 ```

+The value returned here is used in many other areas too.
+For an example, there are two versions of almost every method.
+One that accepts a config key, one that doesn't. `ATE.config(Context, String)` is a good example.
+If you were to use
+ `ATE.config(Context)` and pass the above `Activity` as the `Context`, it would automatically use the return value
+ of `getATEKey()` as the second parameter even though it wasn't directly specified.

 #### Custom Activities and Fragments

 If you don't use `ATEActivity`, there's a few things you have to do: